Dr. Michael Rehl

 Small Changes in Wellness Can Produce Big Results

-Dr. Michael Rehl of Walnut Creek is a chiropractor, practitioner of applied kinesiology, nutritional consultant and certified massage therapist who, most of all, educates patients about their bodies, how they work and what they need to heal themselves.
+Dr. Michael Rehl of Walnut Creek is a chiropractor, practitioner of applied kinesiology and certified massage therapist—and former teacher—who, most of all, educates patients about their bodies, how they work and what they need to heal themselves.